 - Metered Spaces: Metered parking spaces are set aside solely for short-term use by visitors.
 Parking at meters longer than the maximum time specified on the meter ("feeding" the meter) is prohibited.
 Vehicles owned or operated by faculty, staff or students are not allowed to use metered spaces.

 - Hybrid/Electric Vehicle Permits: Issued at a discounted rate to faculty, staff and students with a hybrid or electric vehicle.
 Documentation of hybrid or electric vehicle status required.
 The hybrid or electric vehicle must be the primary vehicle driven to campus.
 In car pool permits, both vehicles must be hybrid or electric vehicles.
-Permits are not transferrable and must be returned for a prorated refund if the hybrid is no longer the primary car driven to campus.
+Permits are not transferable and must be returned for a prorated refund if the hybrid is no longer the primary car driven to campus.
 Hybrid/Electric vehicle permits are valid only on certified hybrid or electric vehicles.

 Faculty, staff (including permanent non-university staff, contractors, vendors, etc.) students and other long term parkers with handicapped license plates or placards must purchase a main campus permit.

 See Tickets for assessments and how to pay tickets.